Learning Optimal Topology for Ad-hoc Robot Networks: Methodology

-Based on this divide-and-conquer strategy, we replicate the main dataset of the multi-task problem, as many as the number of the robots in a network, such that each replicated dataset only includes the target label columns of the main dataset, but the input data of the main dataset is totally copied to the replicated datasets.
-We preserve the total input data of the main dataset in all replica datasets because topology synthesis process has to consider the correlations between the robots of a network.
+Based on this divide-and-conquer strategy, we replicate the main dataset of the multi-task problem, as many as the number of the robots in a network, such that each replicated dataset only includes the target label columns of the main dataset, but the input data of the main dataset is totally copied to all replicated datasets.
+We preserve the total input data of the main dataset in all replica datasets because a topology synthesis process has to consider the correlations between the robots of the network.
 In particular, Fig. \ref{fig:corr} shows a sample set of correlations between coordinate components of two typical robots.
-As we already observed in the formulation of Algorithm \ref{alg:OTC}, a robot cannot be efficiently assigned to a cluster solely based on its own coordinate.
-In the sequel, all robot location data have to be incorporated into the multi-class classifier syntheses for all of the robots of a robot network.
-Overall, we seek the generation of $n$ multi-class classifiers each of which associates with a particular robot of a network.
-Finally, the accumulation of the predictions of all those distributed classifiers is known as the solution to the topology prediction with respect to a configuration of a robot network.
+Predictions of all those distributed classifiers collectively represent the solution to the problem.

 Ensemble learning is a technique to exploit the prediction power of various types of estimators to predict a particular feature.
 The more complex a machine learning problem is, the more significant the impact of ensemble learning will be.
 Thus, we propose OpTopNET, a particular network of stacked ensembles of multi-class classifiers each of which performs the optimal topology prediction corresponding to one of the multi-class classification problems described above.